 Why seated exercise?

 By sitting we isolate the core and strengthen the muscles that good posture relies upon.
 We improve mobility, flexion and strength of the back by isolating the bottom of the spine and pelvis and moving everything above.
 The arms are toned via the various arm movements and the shoulders become looser and less tense.
 The hands are the focal point of the mind, so the slow movements aid to calming down a racing anxious mind .

-You can stand for some or all of the half hour exercises if you wish (just sit at the back) and if you have meditated before and prefer to sit on a floor cushion / zafu / mat - please bring your own along
+If you have meditated before and prefer to sit on a floor cushion / zafu / mat - please bring your own along

 There's lots of medical research to prove the physical benefits: